Estimated reading time: 4 minutes

 There are so many myths about happy couples that they can’t even be called myths.
-Some people believe them as if they’re facts.
-Read how clearly Kathy McMahon dispels three of these ingrained myths.
-I’ve expanded on and adapted her wise words.
+Three of these ingrained myths are explained below.

 Myth 1.
 Happy couples don’t fight.

 Myth 2.
 Happy couples have frequent, hot sex.

 Myth 3.
 Happy couples avoid rough patches and never want to leave.

 It’s always a challenge to convince the couples in my practice that not only are these myths, but believing them will cause them to be miserable.
 Kathy gives you quick, easy to digest ways to understand the facts about relationships.
 They can help you to change your relationship from unhappy to happy.

 Myth One: Happy couples don’t fight

 That’s a lie.
 Happy couples fight.
 Sometimes a lot.